tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 The BDQ standard defines a set of Tests to assess the quality of biodiversity data.
 Implementations of these Tests may produce `Data Quality Reports`.
 The format of such `Data Quality Reports` may vary, but they should contain specific information about outputs from each Test.
 This guide describes the Tests, their inputs, expectations about their outputs, how they may be used for Quality Control and Quality Assurance, and describes the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md), which gives the details of each BDQ Test.

-Biodiversity data encompasses information about the variety of life on Earth.
-This includes observations of where and when organisms were found (such as the date and location of a bird sighting including the species name, and potentially other details about its behavior, observed habitat, or physical characteristics.
-The BDQ standard is designed to assess the quality of these data for a variety of uses including research and conservation.
-Implementations of the Tests defined in BDQ examine such `dwc:Occurrence` data expressed using Darwin Core terms.
-Darwin Core is a standardized set of terms used to describe biodiversity data, it provides a common vocabulary that allows different databases and researchers to share information in a consistent way.
+Biodiversity data encompasses information about the variety of life on Earth, including observations of where and when organisms were found.
+For example, a record of a bird sighting might include the date, location, and species name, along with additional observed details such as behavior, habitat, or physical characteristics.
+The BDQ standard is designed to assess the quality of these data for a variety of uses, including research and conservation.
+Implementations of the BDQ Tests examine such `dwc:Occurrence` data expressed using Darwin Core terms.
+Darwin Core provides a standardized set of terms—a common vocabulary that allows different databases and researchers to share biodiversity data in a consistent way.

 The BDQ Tests are each very specific.
 Some Tests are very simple and self-explanatory, such as the Test that asserts that the value of `dwc:day` should be an integer in the range 1 to 31.
 Other Tests reference external authoritative sources of information to evaluate data quality, these are referred to as source authorities.
 For example, testing values of `dwc:countryCode` involves comparison with the `sourceAuthority` that is the list of valid ISO country codes.